nolanderc/kattis-client/README.md

 | `run`       | The command to run in order to run the solution              |

 > Note that for interpreted languages such as Python there's no need for a build
-> step, as such you may leave it empty.
+> step, as such you may leave the `build` field empty.

 When a template is used to create a new solution to a problem using the `kattis new` command two additional fields are created: